kostaGRG/software-engineering-MedBook/README.md

 This innovative application can aid in easy searching for the appropriate physician, bringing patients and doctors closer to each other.
 This can also help young doctors to establishing a good reputation among patients.
 The review system that we adopt can offer useful information about a doctor, their personality and their infirmary.

 ## Contents
+1. Functional and non-functional requirements
+2. Users and external components (Databases, APIs)
+3. Usecases Diagramms
+4. User stories: gherkin syntax and diagramms
+5. User interface design
+6. Static Model: UML diagramms and descriptions for each class.

 ## Contributors:
 1. Konstantinos Gerogiannis